ImmuSystems-Lab/che-rjs1/README.md

 # Reset `sudo` timeout for select commands in playbook(s) that require
 # root privilege escalation.
 sudo true
-ansible-playbook network.yaml	# or whatever playbook interests you.
+ansible-playbook network.yaml   # or whatever playbook(s) interest you.
+ansible-playbook ssh.yaml       # or whatever playbook(s) interest you.
 ```